ismi-abbas/shopee-algo-alter/README.md

+### Objective
-Alter the algorithm of shopee.
-The algo based on search.
+To alter the algorithm of shopee.
+The algo is base on search.
 So we make a multiple search and click to make the system read our interest.
 For personal purpose.